awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 If you are creating a CMK to encrypt data you store or manage in an AWS service, create a symmetric CMK\.
 [AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) use symmetric CMKs to encrypt your data\.
 These services do not support encryption with asymmetric CMKs\.
 For help deciding which type of CMK to create, see [How to choose your CMK configuration](symm-asymm-choose.md)\.

-When you create a CMK in the AWS KMS console, you are required to give it an alias \(friendly name\)\.
-The CreateKey operation does not create an alias for the new CMK\.
-To create an alias for a new or existing CMK, use the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation\.
+When you create a CMK in the AWS KMS console, you are required to give it an [alias](kms-alias.md) \(friendly name\)\.
+The `CreateKey` operation does not create an alias for the new CMK\.
+To create an alias for a new or existing CMK, use the console or the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation\.
 For detailed information about aliases in AWS KMS, see [Using aliases](kms-alias.md)\.

 To create a CMK, in the console or by using the APIs, you must have `kms:CreateKey` permission in an IAM policy\.
 To add [tags](tagging-keys.md) while creating a key, you must have `kms:TagResource` permission\.
 If you're using the console where an [alias](kms-alias.md) is required for every new CMK, you need `kms:CreateAlias` permission on the CMK and the alias\.
 For details, including example policies, see [Allow a user to create CMKs](iam-policies.md#iam-policy-example-create-key)\.